Skip to content

 The Settings > Usage panel shows your subscription type, rate-limit tier, and current consumption against your plan.
 Open it from the sidebar footer or via the /usage slash command.

-Claude Code sign-in itself is separate and always available in Settings > General.
+Claude Code sign-in itself is separate and always available in Settings > Models.
 Usage credential failures reuse that same sign-in flow.

 The data comes from the same usage API your Claude Code CLI hits.
 Claudette caches the result for 5 minutes to avoid hammering the endpoint, and backs off for 2 minutes if a fetch fails (e.g. a rate limit).
 To force a refresh, close and reopen the panel.